erkanmalcokcom/get-all-links/README.md

 - **Download Links**: Automatically download files linked from a specific webpage.
 - **Local HTML Support**: Process local HTML files to extract and download linked files.
 - **User-Friendly**: Simple command-line interface for easy operation.
+- **PDF Categorization and Summarization**: Analyze PDF documents to classify and summarize their contents, displaying the results in an easy-to-read table format.

 ## Installation

 Follow these steps to set up the Web Content Downloader on your local machine:

-1. **Clone the Repository**
-   - Obtain the project files by cloning this repository.
+1. **Obtain the project files by cloning this repository.**
    ```bash
    git clone https://github.com/erkanmalcokcom/web_content_downloader.git
    ```